melodiouscode/melodiouscode.net/_posts/2020-12-20-jekyll-blog-via-azure-static-sites-and-cloudflare.markdown

 * You need to use www.yourdomain.whatever
 * You need to disable the proxy setting in Cloudflare DNS until you have performed the Verification Step in Azure.
 * I suggest setting up a Page Rule in Cloudflare to redirect the naked domain (yourdomain.whatever) to www.yourdomain.whatever, as at the time of writing Azure Static Sites requires a fully qualified domain.

+#### Update
+Thank you to my friend Tony Hillier-Swift of [https://www.hillier-swift.co.uk/](https://www.hillier-swift.co.uk/) for pointing out a few glitches in the instructions for the Jekyll Install!
+Tony is one of those systems people that all developers have a love-hate relationship with (and I should know, we took our first programming classes together); go check out his blog!